ellisonr/foodie-buddies/planning/planning.md

 -  update update menu item entry
 -  update comment

+### Expected Outcome

+It's pretty straightforward, so I hope to just be able to make an application where users can be created and users can sign in.
+Each user will be able to create a post with description and pictures, but probably just a single picture for now just for MVP.
+Hopefully, through this project, I'll improve my understanding of what a user would find intuitive and building an application that guides a user instead of leaving guesswork as to what is supposed to happen next.

 ### Extra Features to Shoot For:

 -  Picture Uploading instead of using image URL's